Turfjs/turf/README.md

 We may return results with additional precision to avoid having to perform truncation, but that [should not be interpreted](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.10) as the level of real precision in the result.

+If you have stricter precision needs or aren't using latitude/longitude, you may want to use Turf as a reference for your own implementation, carefully controlling the projection and library call steps.

 ## Browser support